A twin error gauge for Kaczmarz's iterations: Introduction

 \section{Introduction}

 The image reconstruction problem in X-ray tomography can be formulated as a large, sparse linear system of equations, i.e.,

 Here, the vectors $\bb$ and $\bx$ represent the measured data (the sinogram) and the image to be reconstructed, respectively.
-The system matrix $\bA$ represents a discretization of the forward problem \cite{discretization}; there are no restrictions of its dimensions $m$ and $n$.
+The system matrix $\bA$ represents a discretization of the forward problem \cite{discretization}; there are no restrictions on its dimensions $m$ and $n$.
 There is inherently some noise present in the data $\bb$, and one of the key challenges in tomographic reconstruction is to compute a good reconstruction in the presence of these errors.

-Tomographic reconstruction problems are a type of inverse problems where the forward operator, in the continuous formulation, is a smoothing operation which leads to a poorly conditioned matrix~$\bA$.
-The continuous problem is mildly ill-posed and the singular values $\sigma_i$ of the operator decay as $i^{-1/2}$ \cite{bertero}.
+Tomographic reconstruction problems are a type of inverse problems where the forward operator, in the continuous formulation, is a smoothing operation known as the Radon transform in the case of 2D parallel-beam scanning.
+The continuous problem is mildly ill-posed \cite{bertero}, which leads to a poorly conditioned matrix~$\bA$, especially when the system is large.

-The system \eqref{eq:Axb} is usually too large to solve by factorization methods, and often iterative linear solvers are used.
-The commonly used iterative solvers exhibit \emph{semi-convergence} \cite{natterer} in the presence of noise, meaning that initially the reconstruction error decreases but eventually it increases.
-This is due to the error consisting of two parts, the iteration error and the noise error.
+The system \eqref{eq:Axb} is usually too large to solve by factorization methods, and iterative linear solvers are used.
+These solvers exhibit \emph{semi-convergence} \cite{natterer} in the presence of noise, meaning that initially the reconstruction error decreases but eventually it increases.
+The error consists of two parts, the iteration error and the noise error.
 The iteration error decreases steadily, and in the case of error-free data the classical asymptotic convergence theory applies.
-Initially the noise error is small but it steadily increases until the iterative method has ``inverted the noise'' rather than the clean data; see, e.g., \cite{elfving_2012,elfving_2014} for more details.
+Initially the noise error is small but it steadily increases until the iterative method has ``inverted the noisy data'' rather than the clean data; see, e.g., \cite{elfving_2012,elfving_2014} for more details.

 To obtain meaningful solutions to noisy problems we need to stop the iterations at the semi-convergence point where the reconstruction error is at a minimum.
 The iteration number therefore acts as a regularization parameter.
 There are various methods that estimate a good optimal regularization parameter and these can be used as stopping rules for the iterations \cite{bardsley,Reichel2013}.
-These methods aim to provide conditions under which semi-convergence is at least approximately attained.